-Similar concept of compassionate use programme is only generally mentioned in the Drug Administration Law as a form of early access for patients.
-The draft measures regulating medicines used in extended clinical trials for compassionate use have not been promulgated by far.
+The concept of compassionate use programmes is only generally mentioned in the Drug Administration Law as a form of early access for patients.
+The draft measures regulating the use of medicines in extended clinical trials for compassionate use have not yet been promulgated.

-PRC laws do not expressly prohibit publication of compassionate use programmes, however, if it is published to the public but cannot be proved it is necessary for the purpose of expanded clinical trial for compassionate use, it might constitute advertising which is not allowed to provide information on unauthorised medicines or unauthorised indications, as discussed in 3.1 Restrictions on Provision of Information on Unauthorised Medicines or Indications.
+PRC laws do not expressly prohibit the publication of compassionate use programmes, however, if information on a programme that is released to the public cannot be proved necessary for the purpose of an expanded clinical trial for compassionate use, it might constitute advertising, which is not allowed to provide information on unauthorised medicines or unauthorised indications, as discussed in 3.1 Restrictions on Provision of Information on Unauthorised Medicines or Indications.